Search

 1. Material

 The primary difference between electrical and duct tape is their composition and material.
 Electrical tape is made from plastic vinyl or PVC, giving it a smooth and stretchy texture.
-Electrical tape is heat resistant and designed specifically for safely insulating electrical wires and materials that conduct electricity
+Electrical tape is heat resistant and designed specifically for safely insulating electrical wires and materials that conduct electricity.

 On the other hand, duct tape is a cloth-backed pressure-sensitive tape made of a thin polyethylene-coated cloth with fibers and a rubber-based adhesive on the other.
 This composition makes duct tape extremely durable, water-resistant, and great for a wide range of applications.